vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

     normal headphones, where I could hear the words very clearly when the volume was high enough.

+I also attempted earwax removal on December 30, 2024.
+I used Earwax MD from Eosera, which has sodium bicarbonate as its active ingredient.
+Based on online information, I gathered that sodium bicarbonate should not be used too often, even though it is effective at earwax removal, because its alkaline nature is counter to the acidic environment needed for the ears to be protected from infections.
+Therefore, my plan was to use it once and see how effective it was, but not use it further until a more formal evaluation.

+The use of Earwax MD seems to have only removed a small amount of earwax, and comparing pre- and post- hearing tests using normal headphones did not show any difference (I did not have bone conduction headphones at the time, so I don't have pre- and post- data with bone conduction headphones).

 > 1. Have you ever experienced a sudden (<24 hours) or rapid (over
 > several weeks/months) change in your hearing?
 Have you noticed that
 > your hearing seems to change/fluctuate?